 When the body burns (metabolizes) fat, it creates substances called ketones.
 The ketogenic diet tries to force the body to use more fat for energy instead of sugar (glucose) by increasing fat and restricting carbohydrates.
-It is not yet clear how or why the ketogenic diet prevents or reduces seizures, but it has been shown to be effective in reducing epileptic seizures in some children.1
+The ketogenic diet can be used to prevent seizures in an adult or a child who has any type of epilepsy.
+It is not yet clear how or why the ketogenic diet prevents or reduces seizures.

 What To Expect After Treatment

 A person usually has to fast the day and night before starting the diet.
 The diet is gradually introduced over several days, so that the body can get used to the dramatic change.
 The person may feel tired and lack energy during the first few days.